Why Am I Gaining Weight Fast During Pregnancy? First Trimester & On

 “Water weight gain” is more common and happens quite easily in pregnancy.
 If you drink 64 ounces (two quarts or about 8 glasses) of water daily, this amounts to 4 pounds of fluid that your kidneys must lose to keep your output the same as our input.

 Another cause of sudden weight gain in early pregnancy is constipation.
-Estrogen and progesterone levels increase dramatically in the first trimester; these hormones can be a common cause of constipation at any time during your pregnancy.
-Even a little bit of constipation can lead to overnight weight gain.
+Estrogen and progesterone levels increase dramatically in the first trimester, but these hormones can be a common cause of constipation at any time during pregnancy.
+Even a little constipation can lead to overnight weight gain.

 How much weight should I expect to gain during pregnancy?